Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Numerical results

-Finally, we discuss the change in $\growth$ and $\wfreqr$ with $\massrt$.
-In figure \ref{fig:growthwfreqr-collisionless} we plot $\growth$ and $\wfreqr$ as functions of $\massrt$, with a linear fit.
 From the asymptotic theory in section \ref {section:modes-in-memi-zero-limit}, we would expect to see that the growth rate had a leading order piece $\growthz$, and an $\order{\massrt}$ small correction $\growtho$.
 In figure \ref{fig:growthwfreqr-collisionless}, we plot $\growth$ (figure \ref{fig:growthwfreqr-collisionless}, left) and $\wfreqr$ (figure \ref{fig:growthwfreqr-collisionless}, right) as a function of $\massrt$.
 The linear fits are provided to show that the changes with $\massrt$ in $\growth$ and $\wfreqr$ are consistent with an expansion in $\massrt$: the fit parameters are of order unity, and the overall variation in $\growth$ and $\wfreqr$ is small.
-We note that the linear fit is particularly good for $\growth$, but less convincing for $\wfreqr$.
+We note that the linear fit is particularly good for $\growth$ for the whole range of $\massrt$.
+In the case of $\wfreqr$, we see a linear trend arise only at small $\massrt$.
 In general, we would expect to recover a linear trend for sufficiently small $\massrt$.
-The non-linear trend shown by $\wfreqr(\massrt)$ in figure \ref{fig:growthwfreqr-collisionless} may be a numerical artefact, although we cannot rule out the possibility of a more complicated asymptotic theory.
-Non-asymptotic behaviour is to be expected for $\massrt$ too large.
-On the basis of the data in figures \ref{fig:jintplus-collisionless-large-tail}, \ref{fig:phi-collisionless}, and \ref{fig:growthwfreqr-collisionless}, we conclude that the mode featured here is a collisionless large-tail mode.
+We note that, because $\cfreqee/\wfreq \ll 1$, the qualitative results of figures \ref{fig:jintplus-collisionless-large-tail}-\ref{fig:growthwfreqr-collisionless} can be reproduced by a scan holding fixed $\nustar$ rather than $\lscal\cfreqee/\vtheri$, providing that $\cfreqee/\wfreq$ does not approach values of order unity.

+Finally, we comment on the use of the modified distribution function $\HHe$ in place of the usual nonadiabatic response $\hhe$ in the asymptotic theory.
+In figure \ref{fig:dfne}, we plot the distribution functions $\hhe$ and $\HHe$, as a function of $\lpar$, for the velocity space element $\energy / \tempe = 0.79$, $\pitch \bmagref = 0.22$ and $\sign = 1$.
+We show the distribution functions for the $\massrut = 61$ mode featured in figure \ref{fig:jintplus-collisionless-large-tail}.
+We observe that the distribution function $\hhe$ shows large $2\pi$-scale oscillations in phase, whereas $\HHe$ is a smoothly varying function.
+In general, $\HHe$ appears to be a smoother variable than $\hhe$ for the parts of the electron distribution function where $\vpar \sim \vthere \gg \vtheri$.
+These observations justify the choice to use the modified distribution function $\HHe$ in the asymptotic theory.